 The obvious question: what would – or will – such an economy look like and what are its key drivers and characteristics?
 And how do we even get there?
 IDC predicted the advent of a so-called digital transformation economy at the occasion of its global IT industry predictions for 2016 and beyond.
 According to the company digital transformation essentially builds upon the technologies it defined as being part of another term it coined, already 8 years ago: the third (3rd) Platform.

 The adoption of the third platform: exponentially towards innovation and transformation

-In 2007 IDC indeed introduced that ‘3rd Platform’ stating that its technological pillars (such as mobile devices, cloud services, big data – including analytics – and social networking or systems of engagement) and more specifically how they interdepend would be driving the future growth and innovation in the industry.
+In 2007 IDC indeed introduced that ‘3rd Platform’ stating that its technological pillars (such as mobile devices, cloud computing services, big data – including analytics – and social networking or systems of engagement) and more specifically how they interdepend would be driving the future growth and innovation in the industry.